Dund0n/C-sharp-introduction/README.md

-throughout the whole process. many of my ideas written after double slashes "//" which I knew from previous interactions that it doesn't affect the code
+throughout the whole process. many of my ideas written after double slashes "//" which I knew from previous interactions that it doesn't affect the code.
-Feel free to get in touch with me, although I bet anyone will ever reach this
+Feel free to get in touch with me, although I bet anyone will ever read this

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬